ivirshup/anndata-paper/paper.md

 ## AnnData's structure

-AnnData is a collection of arrays and sparse matrices for storing representations of data aligned with dataframes for scalar annotations.
+AnnData is a collection of arrays, sparse matrices, and dataframes for storing representations of data aligned with dataframes for scalar annotations.
 For instance, lower-dimensional manifolds of data are typically stored as graphs of pairwise associations between observations, for which the `.obsp` exists.

+## Data semantics

+AnnData models a dataset as a set of observations and variables with measured, annotated, and derived values \autoref{fig:overview}.
+Observations and variables here take much the same meaning as they do in the tidy data [@Wickham2014] framework.
+Measured values are recorded on the cross product of observations and variables, e.g. on the `X` or in the `layers` attributes.
+In this way, the observations and variables can be thought of as discretely valued principal dimensions of the dataset.
+Each value on these dimensions is given a label, stored in `obs_names` and `var_names` respectivley.

+Annotations and derived values can then be stored on the dimension specific axes.
+Simple annotations and derived values which can be stored in a single vector are added to the main annotation dataframes for each axis, `obs` and `var`.
+Annotations added here include values like alternative names (e.g. different identifier mappings or categories for each variable).
+Derived values added here can be descriptive statistics (e.g. mean and variance) or categories from clustering.

 ## On disk representation